 I also chose futons, if possible, that had a regular mattress size as opposed to a strange one-off measurement.
 This makes it easier to actually make the bed with sheets/blankets and gives you the option of adding a mattress topper for additional comfort if someone will be sleeping on it for several nights.

-Additional Features.
-I didn’t need any additional features on the futon that I chose but I didn’t my best to choose options that had a ton of colors, the possibility of integrated storage, etc.
+I didn’t need any additional features on the futon that I chose but I did my best to choose options that had a ton of colors, the possibility of integrated storage, etc.